AlexWanyoike/New-Angular-API-Github/README.md

 ##  Project Description
 This is a Github API that helps user have the ability to search Username and Repositories.
 Users person profile and Github details.

+## Set Up Instruction Section
+This project set up set up only requires the running of the link.
+The link will direct you to the github repository which hosts the website.

 ## Setup/Installation Requirements
 * CSS
 * HTML